laboratoiredebiophotonique/transient_grating_artifact_filter/README.md

 Testing the script: call *transient_grating_artifact_filter_exec.py*

 Debugging:
 - The *threshold_ellipse* and *threshold_cutout* input parameters must be adjusted to reach the optimal compromise between removing the artifact and preserving the underlying baseline spectroscopy data.
-- In the first displayed figure, the script draws a cross-hair pattern over the elliptical mask identified from the thresholded area with *threshold_ellipse*.
+- The script draws a cross-hair pattern over the elliptical mask identified from the thresholded area with *threshold_ellipse*.
 The *extent_t* and *extent_λ* input parameters can be fine-tuned to line up the cross-hair with the ellipse axes.
-- Class *Filter*, some parameters are input arugments to the *transient_grating_artifact_filter()* method:
-  - *padding*: extra padding for the filter ellipse relative the thresholded area with *threshold_ellipse* ([0..1], default is 0.2, i.e. +20%)
-  - *cross_width* = width of cross-shaped band along the horizontal and vertical axes in the Fourier domain cutout from the filter to pass any remaining non-periodic content left over from the smooth/periodic decomposition (default is 0 pixels)
-  - *gaussian_blur* = gaussian blur kernel size applied to the fileter to reduce ringing(default is 0 pixels)
-  - *fill_ellipse*: fill ellipse (False for outline only for debugging, default is True)